 - Must be term-active student for the following fall semester.

 - Must possess experience in planning, participating as a team member, and have knowledge of campus resources.

 - Must be in good standing with the University.

-- At time of hire and throughout employment, candidate must maintain a Cumulative and Semester Grade Point Averages (GPAs) of at least 2.3 (for undergraduate students) and 3.0 (for graduate students) in the preceding fall semester.
+- At time of hire and throughout employment, candidate must maintain a Cumulative Grade Point Averages (GPAs) of at least 2.3 (for undergraduate students) and 3.0 (for graduate students) in the preceding fall semester.

 TO APPLY - To apply for this position, please click here.

 APPLICATION TIMELINE - To view the application timeline, please click here.